Abdul-Asa/live-blocks-demo/README.md

 Hey there! 👋 Welcome to my little playground where I've been tinkering with Liveblocks to get the hang of how it works.
 This project is a real-time collaborative experience using Next.js and liveblocks tools.
 It's a simple demo, but pretty neat for getting a feel of Liveblocks.

-I've got another similar demo but this time with Supabase Realtime[].
+I've got another similar demo but this time with Supabase Realtime [here](https://realtime-tutorial.vercel.app/) .
 This one has less functionality has supabase realtime has less features than liveblocks

 ## Features